appycodes.

 TL;DR

-• The pure-cost crossover happens around $2.5-3M annual GMV.
+• The pure-cost crossover happens around $2.5 to 3M annual GMV.
 Below that, Advanced is cheaper.
 Above it, Plus is cheaper purely on transaction-fee math, before counting any Plus feature.

 We pulled cost data from 24 anonymised merchants we've built or audit (12 on Plus, 12 on Advanced) and projected total Shopify cost across seven GMV tiers from $500k to $50M.
 Three computed metrics: Cost per Order (CPO), Plus Overhead Equivalence (POE), and Feature Utilisation Ratio (FUR).